saahiti/Computer-Science-and-Engineering-Portfolio-Saahiti/README.md

 A collection of projects and source codes related to programming and engineering while in high school:

-Programming projects include Chess in Java, Mastermind in Visual Basic (includes an executable), and a Calculator created in Python (with a presentation describing its features).
+Programming projects include Chess in Java, Mastermind in Visual Basic (includes an executable), and a Calculator created in Python (check out the presentation describing its features).
 These projects were done in collaboration with a partner.
 These programs include basic concepts such as GUI, 2D arrays, arraylists, nested loops, methods etc. and are significantly based on OOP design.